grab-a-byte/blog/src/12-int-parser-challenge.md

 ## To move left is to multiply

 So now we have the individual digits as integers, we need to figure out how to be able to turn that into a number that we can actually use at the right place in our final integer.
 By this I mean if we take the example of "123", we have the numbers 1, 2, and 3 individually but not 100 or 20 which is what we really need.
-So we need ot figure out how to make each of these turn into the corect number.
+So we need to figure out how to make each of these turn into the correct number.

 If we need to make 2 turn into 20, we can multiply by 10, to make 1 turn into 100 we can multiply by 100.
 You may start to see a pattern here.
 The number we need to make is always some multiple of 10; 10,  100, 1000 etc. Something oddly useful in this is that the powers of 10 link to the exact numbers we need.
 For example